The PANRE is changing fast.

 Study efficiently and effectively!

-We’re calling the changes to the 2019 recertification exam the iPANRE because it’s an Innovative PANRE.
+We’re calling the changes to the recertification exam the iPANRE because it’s an Innovative PANRE.
 Our job is to make your studying as efficient and effective as possible.
-We are going to teach the content you need to know for the 2019 PANRE through prerecorded videos and live conferences.
-A number of study resources will be available soon.
+We are going to teach the content you need to know for the PANRE through prerecorded videos and live conferences.
+A number of study resources are available throughout this website.

 Don’t Be The First PA To Fail The Alternative PANRE.